 2.)
 Maintain Healthy Soil.

 Once you have the desired amount of grass to crowd out the weeds, keep the soil healthy by fertilizing and aerating.
 Have a Kansas City lawn care specialist test your soil and come up with a fertilization plan that will help your lawn thrive all season long.
 Unfortunately, weeds can grow in almost any soil.
 And weeds will also benefit from fertilizer just as much, if not more than your grass.
 But we at least want to level the playing field, and remember number one on this list, crowd out weeds with thick healthy grass.

 Using an organic fertilizer is also a great choice.
 Along with helping the grass grow thick and green, organic fertilizers are healthier for the soil in general.
 And when it comes to creating a beautiful lawn, healthy soil is very important.

 Not all herbicides are made of nasty chemicals that can harm our health.
 Organic soaps, plant oil blends, and even other household products are all used as organic herbicides.

-No one method of organic weed control will work all of the time.
-And synthetic pesticides will likely always be a part of a good lawn care program.
+No one method of organic weed control will work all the time.
+Synthetic pesticides will likely always be a part of a good lawn care program.
 But the goal is to reduce the amount of harmful chemicals needed to make our lawns beautiful and healthy.
-With a little research, or help from a professional, a thick green weed free lawn is most definitely achievable without soaking your lawn in harmful chemicals.
+With a little research or help from a professional, a thick, green, weed free lawn is most definitely achievable without soaking your lawn in harmful chemicals.
 Look into managing your lawn in an Eco-friendly way this year.